Italy's Salvini says government is finished, wants elections

 Italy has not held an election in the autumn in all the post-war period.

+The two parties were fierce adversaries ahead of an inconclusive election in March 2018, before forming their unlikely alliance which has often ruffled the feathers of financial markets and the European Commission.

+5-Star was the largest party at last year’s elections but it has struggled since the government was formed, while Salvini has prospered thanks to his popular hard line on immigration and a charismatic and informal “man of the people” public image.

-Reporting by Giuseppe Fonte; Writing by Gavin Jones; Editing by Mark Bendeich
+Additional reporting by Giselda Vagnoni, writing by Gavin Jones; Editing by Mark Bendeich